-Theresa May is racing to negotiate a Brexit agreement that the UK Parliament can support.
+Theresa May is racing to negotiate a Brexit accord that the UK Parliament can support.
 Our decoder explains why the deal hinges on the Irish backstop.

 Britain only wanted out of the European Union when it voted for Brexit in June 2016.
 But it forgot a number of complexities, notably Ireland.